theRTB/ForzaShiftTone/README.md

 - Revlimit ms: The minimum predicted distance to actual rev limit.
 This is to create a buffer for fast changes in RPM that would otherwise lead to hitting actual rev limit.
 Defaults to 5 packets (83ms)
 - Active tickbox: If unticked, application will not track incoming packets and therefore not beep or update.
 - Reset button: If pressed, reset revlimit and all values for all gears.
 Configuration values are unchanged.
 If the UI is unresponsive, restart the application.
+- Volume: Adjusts the volume of the beep.
+Options are 0dB, -10dB, -20dB, -30dB.
+Each step is about half as loud as the previous, where 0dB is the loudest and default.